adamkurth/CXLS_Sphinx/docs/source/cxls/cxls_eiger_4m.rst

     .. code-block:: bash

-        $ conda list
+        conda list

-- Check and make sure that the `reborn` conda enviornment is activated:
+- Check and make sure that the `reborn` conda environment is activated:

     .. code-block:: bash

-        $ conda list env
+        conda env list

 - If a module is not installed, install using:

     .. code-block:: bash

-        $ conda install module_name
+        conda install module_name

-- Replace `module_name` with the desired module.
+- Replace `module_name` with the desired module

 Filtering Images